remirror/remirror/docs/concepts/extension.md

 extensionDecorator({ defaultSettings: { color: 'red' } })(ExampleExtension);
 ```

+If you really don't like this pattern then you can also set the same options as static properties.

 ### `Dynamic` options

 `Dynamic` options can be passed in at instantiation and also during runtime.
 When no annotation exists the option is assumed to be dynamic.